Understanding and Resolving Performance Degradation in Graph Convolutional Networks

 Compared with \props, little attention has been paid to effects of \trans in this problem.
 Though Klicpera~\etal~\cite{klicpera2018predict} and Zhao \etal~\cite{zhao2019pairnorm} claim that \trans also make a reason for performance degradation, they do not investigate and justify it, and their focus is still on \props.
 To the best of our knowledge, \cite{oono2019asymptotic} is the only work that studies the role of \trans in the performance degradation problem.
 However, their theoretical analysis is performed under the assumption that the input graph is sufficiently dense and the model depth goes to infinity, which is inapplicable to real world datasets or practical GCN models.
 In addition, their analysis is about how \trans and \props collectively lead to oversmoothing, rather than revealing whether and how \trans themselves contribute to performance degradation.
 Unlike \cite{klicpera2018predict, zhao2019pairnorm, oono2019asymptotic}, our focus is placed on the role of \trans in performance degradation of GCNs.

 In addition to the works investigating and addressing performance degradation in existing GNNs, there are also some works trying to design new GNN architectures that can naturally go deep without incurring severe performance drop.
 A representative architectures among them is JKNet~\cite{xu2018representation}.
-However, as shown in \cite{Rong2020DropEdge:}, though a 8-layer JKNet can compete with a 2-layer one, JKNet still suffers performance degradation when the model goes very deep (\eg 32- or 64-layer).
+However, as shown in \cite{Rong2020DropEdge:}, JKNet still suffers performance degradation when the model goes very deep (\eg 32- or 64-layer).
 Concurrent to our work, GCNII~\cite{chen2020simple} and GEN~\cite{li2020deepergcn} show good performance even when they go very deep.
 GCNII addresses oversmoothing via initial residual connections and identity mappings, while GEN overcomes performance degradation with the help of several techniques including generalized aggregation functions, message normalization and layer normalization~\cite{ba2016layer}.
 This line of works, \ie JKNet, GCNII and GEN, are orthogonal and complementary to ours, as our work aims to better understand and resolve performance degradation based on the representative GCN architecture.
 Furthermore, as we will show in Sec.~\ref{subsec:benefit-other-gnns}, applying our proposed variance-controlling technique to these architectures can also improve their performance.